brdav/simple_latent/README.md

 </div>

-This repo provides **simple, easy-to-follow, from-scratch implementations** of unconditional and conditional mixture models, hidden Markov models, factor analysis, probabilistic PCA, linear dynamical systems, and particle filters.
+This repo provides **simple, easy-to-follow, from-scratch implementations** of unconditional and conditional mixture models, hidden Markov models, factor analysis, probabilistic PCA, linear dynamical systems, ICA, and particle filters.
 The code aims to showcase the connections between these models, and is meant to be used alongside the book "Pattern Recognition and Machine Learning" by Bishop [1], in particular chapters 9, 12, 13, and 14.
 We refer to the individual chapters and keep the notation consistent with the book.
 We also recommend reading the concise overview of Roweis & Ghahramani [2], which discusses the connections between the latent variable models explored here (figure adapted from [1]):

 <img src="./overview.png" width="900"/>